 There is no repayment as long as the student remains enrolled at least half-time, which is defined as taking a minimum of six credits per semester.

 Students will have a six-month grace period before payments are required to begin.
 During this period, they will receive repayment information from the loan servicer, and will be notified of their first monthly payment.
-After a student depletes the grace period of his/her prior loans, a student has a 60 day window before starting the repayment on loans.
+After a student depletes the grace period of their prior loans, a student has a 30 day window before starting the repayment on loans.
 Any new received loans will have 6 month grace period.
 The following regulations apply:

 Repayment in whole or part may be made at any time without penalty.

 Direct Plus Loan for Undergraduate Students (PLUS)

 The PLUS loan enables either biological or adoptive parents of dependent undergraduate students to borrow up to the cost of education.
 Costs that may be covered include: tuition and fees, room and board, books, transportation, and an allowance for personal expenses.
 The maximum loan amount is the student's cost of attendance (determined by the school) minus any other financial aid received.
 Fixed interest rates for 2022-2023 are currently 7.54%.
 An "origination fee" of 4.228% of the loan amount is subtracted from the loan disbursement.